 We definitely shouldn’t have an “anything goes” attitude for our leaders any more than we should for ourselves.
 But to have an expectation that our leaders should be perfect is just totally absurd, and completely un-Biblical.

-It is destined for failure, and it gives young Christians a false expectation in their own struggle.
+It is destined for failure, and implying that a leader could be perfect if they just tried harder, gives young Christians a false expectation in their own struggle.

 We all sin.